 Alternatively, this can be done by adding the following configurations in the

-For high availability, WSO2 products must run on a cluster.
+For high availability, WSO2 Identity Server must run on a cluster.
 Databases used for the repository, user management, and business activity monitoring can also be configured in a cluster or can use replication management provided by the RDBMS.

 |Data backup and archiving||For data backup and for archiving of data, use the functionality provided by the RDBMS.|